QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 society.
 The most famous and widely used model is the Bass diffusion model
 @bass_new_1969.
-Since Frank Bass proposed the new product diffusion model in 1969, the Bass model has had a profound impact on the research of new product adoption and technology diffusion @admin_bass_nodate.
+Since Frank Bass proposed the new product diffusion model in 1969, the Bass model has had a profound impact on the research of new product adoption and technology diffusion.
 The model describes the diffusion process of new products through a simple differential equation:
 $ "dF"(t) / "dt" = (p + q F(t))(1 - F(t)) $